1. Controller for data processing

 You can contact our data protection officer by post at the aforementioned address, citing the reference “Data Protection Officer”, or via email to firstname.lastname@example.org.

-2. Purpose and legal basis of data processing
+2. Data categories as well as purpose and legal basis of data processing

 2.1 Data processing for performing your contract (Art.
 6 (1) GDPR)